 I'm a graduate student pursuing an M.S. in computer science at Texas State University.
 I have a B.S. in electrical and computer engineering and engineering and public policy from Carnegie Mellon University, and before coming back to school I spent several years on a microprocessor verification team at ARM.

-After I graduate from Texas State, I intend to pursue a Ph.D. in computer science or computer engineering.
+More generally, I'm interested in computer architecture, parallel hardware design, and program parallelization for multicore and manycore architectures.
 I'm also passionate about computer science education, especially the importance of increasing the number of young women who pursue careers in computer science and engineering.
 TA'ing introductory Java at Carnegie Mellon was the most fun I've ever had, and I hope to teach undergraduate CS someday.